How to Weld Aluminum with a Stick Welder: Settings and Techniques

 It’s exceptionally hard to weld aluminum out of position because the puddle and the slag are too fluid.
 If possible, try to position the joint in the flat position, even fillet welds, to make welding easier.

-6. What is the correct amperage for aluminum rods?
+6. Set the correct amperage for your aluminum rod

 |Welding rod E4043||Amperage range|